jaideraf/pdf2pdfA/README.md

 > PDF/A is an ISO-standardized version of the Portable Document Format (PDF) specialized for use in the archiving and long-term preservation of electronic documents. -- <cite>Wikipedia, 2025</cite>

-The main pourpose of this tool is to serve as the PDF/A  conversor for theses, dissertations and other university documents for long time preservation.
+The main purpose of this tool is to serve as the PDF/A converter for theses, dissertations and other university documents for long time preservation.

 ### Getting the tool
 ```